Our Lady of Luján: Papal honors

 Because of the reputation of the shrine, Pope Leo XIII decided in 1886 to honor the miraculous statue with a canonical coronation.
 On September 30 of that year, he blessed the crown, which was made of pure gold and set with 365 diamonds, rubies, emeralds and sapphires, 132 pearls and a number of enamels depicting the emblems of the Archbishop and the Argentine Republic.
 The papal coronation of Our Lady of Luján took place on May 8, 1887.
-The celebrant chosen by the Pope for this event was Archbishop Federico León Aneiros who at that time made a pilgrimage in thanksgiving to Our Lady for sparing his archdiocese from the scourge of cholera.
+The celebrant chosen by the Pope for this event was Archbishop León Federico Aneiros, who at the time made a pilgrimage in thanksgiving to Our Lady for sparing his archdiocese from an outbreak of cholera.

 On 8 September 1930, Pope Pius XI formally declared Our Lady of Lujan as the Patroness of Argentina, Paraguay and Uruguay.
 The Papal document was signed by Cardinal Eugenio Pacelli, the future Pope Pius XII.

 Cardinal Eugenio Pacelli served as the Papal Legate to the XXXII International Eucharistic Congress held in Buenos Aires in October 1934, and visited the Basilica on October 15.
 When he became Pope Pius XII, he made a radio address to the pilgrims in Luján on the occasion of the First Marian Congress in Argentina in 1947.

 In 1982, during the Falklands War, John Paul II became the first pope to visit Our Lady of Luján.
 During this visit the Pope celebrated an outdoor Mass in the square of the Basilica of Our Lady of Luján and bestowed upon her the Golden Rose.
 Both in his homily of June 11 and his Angelus back in Rome reflecting on the trip, he commented on Our Lady's never failing maternal solicitude for the faithful in times of distress.
 Sixteen years later in Rome, John Paul II gave a replica of the image to the Argentine National Parish during his pastoral visit there.

-Basilica of Our Lady of Luján.